OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

 This article describes how to publish an Office Add-in that you created using the Yeoman generator and developed with [Visual Studio Code (VS Code)](https://code.visualstudio.com) or any other editor.

 > [!NOTE]
+>
-> For information about publishing an Office Add-in that you created using Visual Studio, see [Publish your add-in using Visual Studio](package-your-add-in-using-visual-studio.md).
+> - For information about publishing an Office Add-in that you created using Visual Studio, see [Publish your add-in using Visual Studio](package-your-add-in-using-visual-studio.md).
+> - For information about publishing an Office Add-in that you created using Teams Toolkit, see [Deploy Teams app to the cloud](/microsoftteams/platform/toolkit/deploy?pivots=visual-studio-code) and [Deploy your first Teams app](/microsoftteams/platform/sbs-gs-javascript?tabs=vscode%2Cvsc%2Cviscode).

 ## Publishing an add-in for other users to access